The Filmmaker / Chicago → Los Angeles

 I was just a creative kid with a loud imagination growing up on the South Side of Chicago.
-I wasn't thinking about careers yet — I was absorbing.
-The streets, the music from passing cars, barbershop debates, church mothers, summer nights, winter blocks.
+I wasn't thinking about careers yet.
+I was absorbing the streets, Twista blasting from passing cars, barbershop Chicago Bulls debates, my aunties at church, summertimechi nights, winter commutes on the bus stop.
 Culture raised me as much as school did.

 When I was 17, right before graduation, detectives showed up at my house.
 I spent a week in Cook County Jail.
 A bad decision almost redirected my entire life before it started.
 By grace more than anything, a judge allowed me to leave the state and attend Louisiana Tech University.
 That moment woke me up.
 I realized how close I had come to becoming a story people tell about you instead of a story you get to tell yourself.